mwiesmueller/node-sequence/Readme.md

 * args (array): Describes the arguments to run the function in this part.

 If you want to use the response from the previous part, you can define the `%RES%` placeholder in an argument.
 When the previous response is of type object, you can use this placeholder also in the deep.
 Ex: `%RES%.foo.bar`

+If you want to use a base object where are handle in the complete sequence, it's possible to declare the `base` property in function call.
+The object is reachable via `%BASE%` placeholder in the arguments.
+To use this placeholder in the deep is also possible.
+(Ex. `%BASE%.foo.bar`)

 #### Insert Library (library):